Slow replanting of palm a blow to Indonesia's efforts on environment

 “There are those who don’t know how to use a computer yet.
 Some don’t even know what an e-mail is,” said Gianto, who has been trying to help farmers register collectively.

-Widodo has now ordered officials to streamline the programme, which also aims to help plantations meet requirements to receive Indonesian Sustainable Palm Oil (ISPO) certification.
+Widodo has now ordered officials to streamline the program, which also aims to help plantations meet requirements to receive Indonesian Sustainable Palm Oil (ISPO) certification.

 ISPO, which is mandatory for companies, but voluntary for smallholders, requires that land is legally owned, does not encroach on forests and uses good agriculture practices without burning.
 Some environmental groups, however, view ISPO as weaker than international certification schemes.